Skip to main content

 Which carrier fits which case

-All nine carriers in our shelf write California auto, but their appetites differ.
+All eight carriers in our shelf write California auto, but their appetites differ.
 Here's how we typically route at intake:

 • Mercury for clean-record OC households, multi-policy bundles, standard auto plus home.
 Mercury at QualitySpace →

-• Progressive as a comparison anchor, especially for rideshare-endorsement cases and Snapshot telematics.
+• Progressiveas a comparison anchor, especially for rideshare-endorsement cases and multi-state portability (behavior-based telematics like Snapshot isn't available on California policies).
 Progressive at QualitySpace →

 • Travelers for higher-quality bundles, established households with clean records.
 Travelers at QualitySpace →